epugh/scrutineer/README.md

 This means the version of the object stored in the secondary is not the same information as the primary, and you should reindex

 ### NOTINPRIMARY
+The object was removed from the Primary store, but the secondary still has it.
+You should remove this item from your secondary.

 Scrutineer does _not_ report when items match, we'll presume you're just fine with that...